 - If you need to rent a truck to move your stuff, make your reservation early!
 Uhaul is the only company in town that will rent trucks to people under 21.

-Moving off campus in four easy steps
+Moving off campus in five easy steps

 November – December